In This Article

 - #5: Select the Ideal Length of Curtains for Windows and Doors

-- #6: Measure the Width of Curtain Designs for Windows and Doors
+- #6: Measure the Width of Your Curtain for Windows and Doors

-- #7: Buy Matching Trims and Accessories with Curtains for Windows
+- #7: Buy Matching Trims and Accessories for Your Curtains

 - #9: Select Fabrics Based on the Maintenance Required